Essential Oil Safety (Precautions and Risks)

 At the end of the day, essential oils can be a great and safe natural remedy, if used safely.
 The main ways I use essential oils are:

-I reserve undiluted skin use and internal use for times of real need when the benefits outweigh the risk and I avoid using essential oils in this way on babies/children or when I am pregnant.
+I reserve undiluted skin use and internal use for times of real need when the benefits outweigh the risk.
+And I avoid using essential oils like this on babies/children or when I’m pregnant.
+These are uses that are best done only after research and training in proper use.

 Vitamin C serum helps support skin health by boosting collagen production and the natural acids in Vitamin C can help tighten skin and make it smoother.